Skip to main content

 Oct 08 21:49:01 valkyrlabs.com systemd[1]: Started valkyrai.service - ValkyrAI v1 API.

-you'll need to setup your new instance wiht your DNS namespace
+Finally, you'll need to set up your new instance with your DNS namespace.

 sudo hostname vai.yourcom.co